 Does Islam Say Mental Illness Is Caused by Jinn?

 The abuse exists and it deserves to be named directly.
-In some Muslim communities, people experiencing psychosis, epilepsy, depression, or other mental health conditions have been subjected to exorcism rituals — sometimes involving physical harm — on the assumption that their condition reflects jinn possession rather than a medical problem.
-This is real, it causes real suffering, and no honest account of Islamic practice can pretend otherwise.
+In some Muslim communities, people experiencing psychosis, epilepsy, depression, or other mental health conditions have been subjected to exorcism rituals, sometimes involving physical harm, on the assumption that their condition reflects jinn possession rather than a medical problem.
+The harm is real and the suffering is real.
+No honest account of Islamic practice can pretend otherwise.

 The question is whether this abuse reflects Islamic doctrine, or whether it reflects a cultural misapplication of doctrine that Islamic teaching itself condemns.